Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Introduction

 \justifying With the discovery of ferroelectricity in Hafnia, this material has become an attractive contender for the realization of neuromorphic circuits, artificial neural network (ANN) accelerators, and analogue non-volatile memory technologies.
 Among the latter, ferroelectric memories are comparable with other commercially available technologies in terms of density, retention, and fabrication complexity \cite{hellenbrandProgressEmergingNonvolatile2024}.
 However, they present two key advantages: first, they can be operated with low energies (fJ read and pJ write) \cite{begon-lours_high-conductance_2021} and at ultrafast speeds, even under 1 ns \cite{dahan_sub-nanosecond_2023}.
 Second, in contrast with other technologies such as phase change (PCM) or filamentary (ReRAM) memories, they don't rely on ion motion or phase transitions but on an electrostatic effect, which results in high endurance (up to 10\textsuperscript{14} cycles \cite{el-masry_toward_2024}).

 Ferroelectric materials have some intrinsic switching dynamics that link the proportion of switched domains to the amplitude of the electric field and the time during which it is applied \cite{merz_domain_1954,lee_nucleationlimited_2019,antoniadis_nucleation-limited_2022}.
-The ferroelectric coercive bias (\textit{V\textsubscript{c}}), which represents the voltage at which the devices switch their resistive state, is pulse width-dependent \cite{merz_domain_1954,dawber_physics_2005}, increasing with the reduction of pulse duration.
+The ferroelectric coercive bias (\textit{V\textsubscript{c}}), which represents the voltage at which the net polarization value reverses sign, is pulse width-dependent \cite{merz_domain_1954,dawber_physics_2005}, increasing with the reduction of pulse duration.
 Therefore, the design of operation rules for a given device requires an observation of the interplay between programming pulse parameters.
-At the array level, programming with fast pulses is not only advantageous in terms of programming speed but also in terms of energy consumption and device endurance \cite{gargEnergyconvergenceTradeTraining2025}.
+At the array level, programming with fast pulses is not only advantageous in terms of programming speed but also in terms of energy consumption and device endurance \cite{gargEnergyconvergenceTradeTraining2025a}.

-However, intrinsic device and circuit parasitics introduce RC delays, which might prevent high-speed operation \cite{dahan_sub-nanosecond_2023}.
+However, ferroelectric resistive devices also present capacitive properties.
+Consequently, intrinsic device and circuit parasitics introduce RC delays, which might prevent high-speed operation \cite{dahan_sub-nanosecond_2023}.
 If the contact resistance is small compared to the device resistance, the RC delay decreases as the device area decreases \cite{menzel_ultimate_2019}.
+This relation is detailed later in the manuscript.
 Therefore, laterally scaling memristive devices has two advantages: first, it lowers the energy cost for switching.
 Second, it enables high-speed operation.
 Such scaling is not trivial, as many challenges arise at the device and at the material levels.
 This is most notable in polycrystalline materials as the device size approaches the grain size.
 In aggressively scaled hafnia-based Ferroelectric Field-Effect Transistors (FeFETs), the three-terminal configuration enables sensing of discrete domain switching through subtle changes in channel conduction \cite{mulaosmanovic_switching_2017}.
 This revealed a strong dependence of the device-to-device variation and yield on the lateral device scale.
 Further work deepened the understanding of these effects, such as an abrupt, step-like switching \cite{zhu_sensing_2023} and stochastic switching events \cite{guoExploitingFeFETSwitching2021}, and how they might be harnessed for neuromorphic implementations \cite{casalsAvalancheCriticalityFerroelectric2021}.